Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 Three Operators.
 That Is It.

 EVA has exactly three composition operators.
 Every program in PCD is built from these three operations applied to the 128 atomic monomers (64 core + 64 extended).
 Nothing else exists.
 Nothing else is needed.
 Other languages have hundreds of ways to combine code.
-EVA has three — and they are all mathematically certified.
+EVA has three — and they are all review-scoped.

 Sequential Composition (Tensor)